renuka-fernando/hackgen/README.md

 # HackerRank Test Case Generator

 Generate test cases for your problem easily.
 Credits to @aashutoshrathi.

+## Table of contents

-## Get Started
+## Getting started

-For the example lets take the simple problem "[Clock Delay](https://www.hackerrank.com/contests/hourrank-28/challenges/clock-delay)" as the problem have created.
+For the example lets take the simple problem "[Clock Delay](https://www.hackerrank.com/contests/hourrank-28/challenges/clock-delay)" as the problem you have created.

 ### 01. Identify your Input Format and Constraints

 > #### Input Format
 > - The first line contains ***q***, the number of queries.
 > - Each query is described by two lines.
 The first line contains four space-separated integers ***h1, m1, h2, m2***.
 The second line contains a single integer ***k***.